Fi3w0/Fi3w0-Hyprland/README.md

 This is **my personal Arch Linux + Hyprland configuration**.
-The main purpose of this repository is to **backup my system**, because honestly, I’m like a monkey with an AWP in space when it comes to making thing work without errors.
+The main purpose of this repository is to **backup my system**, because honestly, I’m still learning to use Linux.

 ⚠️ **Disclaimer:**
 You’re free to browse or experiment with these dotfiles, but I don’t recommend using them on your system directly—they’re tailored to my setup and may break yours.